-This ebook, An Alexander Technique and TRICEPS Approach to Organ Technique, is published in a PDF format.
-It is very detailed and practical, and it will give you the physical tools you need to take the limits off of your ability to create the accurate organ technique you want without sacrificing your body.
+This ebook, An Alexander Technique Approach to Banjo Technique, is published in a PDF format.
+It is very detailed and practical, and it will give you the physical tools you need to take the limits off of your ability to create the accurate banjo technique you want without sacrificing your body.

 This ebook is also for sale on all AMAZON websites in a KINDLE format.

 Located in Albuquerque, New Mexico, U.S.A.
 (MOVEMENT THERAPY)